 Would it be another Android fork, following on Amazon’s lead?
 That would certainly appear the easiest option; building another ecosystem from scratch seems downright foolhardy.
 Microsoft’s new Windows phone line hasn’t exactly set he world on fire yet, though its marketshare will surely grow.
 (From what I’ve seen, it’s really good) And Facebook isn’t Microsoft.

-But my biggest fear is that the rumor that they’re buying Opera shold turn out to be true.
+But my biggest fear is that the rumor that they’re buying Opera should turn out to be true.
 I love Opera and have used it for years.
 It’s quick as lightning and very customizable.
 The built-in email client is also great, and where Chrome is like a crowbar to Ubuntu’s head on my netbook, Opera takes flight like The goddamn Rocketeer.
 The idea of Facebook buying Opera, sticking a blue shell on it and running ads and shitty Zynga games in the sidebar, all while broadcasting “Christian just checked into BeachBimbos.com” in the timeline, is infinitely depressing.
 I understand that Opera needs to make more money than they do now, but I really hope they get another investor.

 Maybe I’m being too negative, but this is the age of crass avarice, breakdown of privacy and corporate global takeover, after all.
-Hubris and meglomania are traits to admired, while subtlety and quiet purpose need not apply.
+Hubris and megalomania are traits to admired, while subtlety and quiet purpose need not apply.
 Not now, maybe not ever again.